 AI provides tools that help service agents learn from trusted knowledge databases.
 These data bundles can be utilized and categorized to guide service agents to the right resolutions.

 Through AI, any major outage or low-tier/first-level issue can be easily predicted.
 The solution can be suggested with an increasingly high level of success in a short time interval.
-AI categorizes at the service desk, boosts instant solution retrieval and all in all provides superior problem resolution.
+AI categorizes at the IT support center, boosts instant solution retrieval and all in all provides superior problem management and resolution.

 Working on data manually increases the chance of error and inaccuracy.
 AI learns from past experiences to prevent the same kinds of problems.